elcorto/pass-cl/README.md

 lines.
 A common password file would like this:

 ```
-Yw|ZSNH!}z"6{ym9pI
+passzzwoo00rrd11!!1!!
-URL: *.amazon.com/*
+URL: foo.com
-Username: AmazonianChicken@example.com
+Username: user@foo.com
 ```

 A common use case is to copy the first line (the password) using `pass -c foo` from the file `$PASSWORD_STORE_DIR/foo.gpg`.
-However, the metadata is not copied.
-It can only displayed with another `pass foo`.
+However, the metadata, i.e. everything beyond the first line, is not copied.
+It can only be displayed with another `pass foo`.

 ## Usage